TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ??
 ```

-Do you see fewer contigs now, that what you had with your initial Flye assembly?
+Do you see fewer contigs now, than what you had with your initial Flye assembly?

 </td></tr></table>